prcwiek/pmetar/cran-comments.md

 climatology), a mesonet, portmanteau of mesoscale network, is a network of (typically) automated weather and environmental monitoring stations designed to observe mesoscale meteorological phenomena."

-This is a new release, after the corrections according to CRAN comments.
+This is a new release, after the corrections according to CRAN comments: adding contributors in DESCRIPTION, change of cat to message.